Strong Crisis Comms Need Emotion & Truth

 So here’s a gentle few things big, small, & sole-trader brands alike can do right now to ensure that what you’re putting into the world is kind, not tone-deaf.
 That how you’re responding to people in need is helpful, not distant.

 If your content calendar & media buying is done well in advance, stop all activity now.
-Look at the every placement.
+Look at & evaluate every placement.
 Take note of assets, products, words, & the tonality of content you’re putting into the world.
 If your comms are intended to be “cheeky” in good times, they’ll sound flippant at best right now.

 Check your words.
 It goes without saying, but the biggest faux pas that a business can make right now is to post or send out a communication that hasn’t been seen by more than one set of eyes.
 Without any malice meant, in times like these words matter.
 Messages matter.
 Thought & empathy matter.
 Read, re-read, & consider everything you put into the world as a business.